'Welcome to India, my brother': PM Modi receives UAE President ahead of global summit

-UAE President His Highness Sheikh Mohamed bin Zayed Al Nahyan is visiting India.
+UAE President His Highness Sheikh Mohamed bin Zayed Al Nahyan has received a warm welcome in India after landing in Gujarat today.

-The President was received by Indian Prime Minister Narendra Modi, Minister of External Affairs S Jaishankar, among other dignitaries.
+The President was received by Indian Prime Minister Narendra Modi and Minister of External Affairs S Jaishankar, among other dignitaries.

-The two leaders reviewed a large-scale artwork featuring portraits of His Highness and the Indian Prime Minister, and they witnessed a performance by a local folk group.
+The two leaders reviewed a large-scale artwork featuring portraits of Sheikh Mohamed and Modi, after which they were treated to a performance by a local folk group.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The UAE President is there to attend the Vibrant Gujarat Global Summit alongside other world leaders and will also reportedly conduct a roadshow with Indian PM Modi.
+The UAE President is in the country to attend the Vibrant Gujarat Global Summit as the chief guest of the summit.

-Sheikh Mohamed bin Zayed Al Nahyan was also seen waving at crowds of people that had lined up across the road in Ahmedabad, Gujarat.
+After leaving the airport, Sheikh Mohamed bin Zayed Al Nahyan was also seen waving at crowds of people that had lined up across the road in Ahmedabad, Gujarat.
+Watch the video below:

+After giving a warm welcome to the UAE President at Sardar Vallabhbhai Patel airport in Ahmedabad, PM Modi took to X to say, "Welcome to India my brother, His Highness Sheikh Mohamed bin Zayed Al Nahyan.
+It’s an honour to have you visit us."

+The Indian Prime Minister also shared some images from the airport, where the duo was seen exchanging a warm embrace and walking hand-in-hand.

 PM Modi inaugurated the Vibrant Gujarat Global Trade Show on Tuesday, where many industries and business sectors will be showcased under one umbrella.